benc-uk/dapr-store/README.md

 ## 📡 Frontend host

-A very basic / minimal static server using gorilla/mux.
+A very standard static content server using gorilla/mux.
 See https://github.com/gorilla/mux#static-files.
 It simply serves up the static bundled files output from the build process of the frontend, it expects to find these files in `./dist` directory but this is configurable

 In addition it exposes a simple `/config` endpoint, this is to allow dynamic configuration of the frontend.
 It passes two env vars `AUTH_CLIENT_ID` and `API_ENDPOINT` from the frontend host to the frontend Vue SPA as a JSON response, which are fetched & read as the app is loaded in the browser.